fuelbyramen/Intigriti-XSS-Challenges/0521/0521-Challenge-solution.md

 ## Final poc #

-Now we can deliver the payload to victim in conjuction in a clickjacking vulnerability because the **/captcha.php** page is frameable by any domain and we can append arbitrary parameter input via the `GET` request.
-I used burps clickbandit to generate the final payload see attached HTML for final payload.
+Now we can deliver the payload to a victim in conjuction in a clickjacking vulnerability because the **/captcha.php** page is frameable by any domain and we can append arbitrary parameter input via the `GET` request.
+I used burps clickbandit to generate the final payload see repo page for final payload.

 ## Thoughts #
 This was a fun challenge and I'm quite happy that I managed to solve it.

-Also i realize there is some optimization to my payload, but i was lazy and too scared that I will break something by modifying it.
+Also i realize there is some optimization to my payload, but i was too lazy and too scared that I will break something by modifying it.

 ## Supporting Material #